numaproj/numaflow-python/development.md

 ### Testing

-1. Install [Poetry](https://python-poetry.org/docs/) before starting your test.
-Make sure you have the correct Python version
+1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) before starting your test.
+Make sure you have the correct Python version.
+Run `make setup` from `packages/pynumaflow/` to install all dependencies
 2. Make your SDK changes
 3. Update the `example.py` file inside the desired example directory if needed
 4. Run `make image TAG=<tag>` inside the same example directory to build your image with an appropriate tag